-Preparation of this additional financial information in accordance with the IFRS requires the use of judgements, estimates and assumptions that affect the reported amounts of assets and liabilities, costs and revenue.
+Preparation of this additional financial information at 31 March 2024 in accordance with the IFRS requires the use of judgements, estimates and assumptions that affect the reported amounts of assets and liabilities, costs and revenue.
 Estimates are based on the most recent information available to management when preparing this additional financial information.